mboot-github/WhoisDomain/README.md

   * this is a rename copy of original work done in: https://github.com/DannyCork/python-whois
   * the project is also related to the project: https://github.com/gen1us2k/python-whois
   * both seem derived from a older google.code site: https://code.google.com/archive/p/python-whois
-  * aside from the original authors, many others already contributed to the repositories
+  * aside from the original authors, many others already contributed to these repositories
   * if authors/contributors prefer to be named explicitly, they can add a line in Historical.txt